How to Paint New Plaster

 2. Mix the mist coat

-You don’t have to use the same coat you’ll be using as a topcoat, but the paint colour should be similar.
+You don’t have to use the same coat you’ll be using as a topcoat, but the paint colour should be similar or plain white.
 A cheaper, decorator-quality paint can do the job—just check if it says it can be used as a mist coat.

-Use a bucket or old paint tub to mix the mist coat.
-Work out roughly how much you’ll need first.
-If using a paint sprayer, check the pump will be able to sit in the chosen paint tub.
+Mix the mist coat in a bucket or old paint tub (clean it and remove any dried material first).
+Work out roughly how much you’ll need first so you don't waste anything.
+If using a paint sprayer, check that the pump will be able to sit in the chosen paint tub.

 Mix the mist coat really well.
 You don’t want water sitting on the paint surface.
 A paddle mixer could help here.